Sleight: Plot

 However, Maurice's gang is at the club at the same time.
 When they spot him, they knock him out, handcuff him and put him in the trunk of a car.
 Bo manages to escape by using his electromagnet to lift the latches on the handcuffs and trunk, but Maurice stole all his money.

-When Tina is kidnapped by Angelo as ransom, he is forced to get back in touch with his old high school science teacher to get more power to his electromagnet.
+When Tina is kidnapped by Angelo as ransom, he gets back in touch with his old high school science teacher to get more power to his electromagnet.
 The teacher has an idea to add a feedback oscillator, but warns that it may cause the wires in his arm to overheat.

 Bo then goes to Angelo's house with the supplemented electromagnet to find out where Tina is, where he rips out one of his ex-co-worker's gold teeth, hits the other with his own aluminum bat and then sends it flying into the wall.
 When Angelo goes to shoot him, he stops the bullets and causes the lights to flicker.
 He then drops the bullets to the floor, picks one up and slowly burrows it into Angelo's forehead to force him to divulge Tina's whereabouts.
 After Angelo tells Bo that she is with his aunt, he releases the bullet from Angelo and gives him $15,000 before leaving.

 Bo goes to pick her up with his arm burnt and they start a new life with Bo's girlfriend Holly in San Diego.
 As they are getting accustomed to their life, Bo still does street magic as his arm has now healed and Holly walks in on him in the bathroom late at night developing a new trick after waking up to all the lights in the house flickering.